 Treatment Options for Stage 0 Melanoma

-The standard treatment for Stage 0 disease is a re-excision of the original site with a surrounding area of normal-looking skin being taken.
+The standard of treatment for Stage 0 melanoma (in situ) is re-excision of the original site with a surrounding area of normal-looking skin being taken.
 The standard amount of normal skin is 0.5 centimeters in every direction around the original cancer.
 This procedure may be done in a doctor’s office under local anesthetic.

-To remove any cancer remaining after the biopsy.
-The procedure is called wide excision.
+The purpose of surgery is to remove any cancer remaining after the biopsy.
+This procedure is called a wide excision.

-The surgeon removes the rest of the tumor, including the biopsy site, as well as a surgical margin, (a surrounding area of normal-appearing skin), and the underlying subcutaneous tissue, to make certain the whole tumor has been removed.
+The surgeon removes the rest of the tumor including the biopsy site, the surgical margin (a surrounding area of normal-appearing skin), and the underlying subcutaneous tissue, to make certain the whole tumor has been removed.

-This typically results in a scar at least 4-5 cm (about 2 inches) in length, but it may be longer depending on the location on the skin and the size and orientation of the biopsy site.
-Skin grafting may sometimes be required to cover the wound, especially on the face or on the fingers or toes.View Details of SurgeryView Follow Up for Stage 0
+The surgery typically results in a scar at least 4-5 cm (about 2 inches) in length, but it may be longer depending on the location on the skin and the size and orientation of the biopsy site.
+Skin grafting may sometimes be required to cover the wound, especially if it is on the face, the fingers, or toes.Learn more about surgeryLearn about follow-up care for Stage 0

-The overall survival rate (5 or 10 years) for Stage 0 is 99% to 100%-which means that almost all people diagnosed with Stage 0 have survived for 5 to10 years after diagnosis1.Read More about Stage 0 Melanoma
+The overall survival rate (5 or 10 years) for Stage 0 is 99% to 100%.
+That means that almost all people diagnosed with Stage 0 have survived for 5 to 10 years after diagnosis1.Learn more about Stage 0 melanoma

 1. Balch CM, Buzaid AC, Soong SJ, et al. Final version of the American Joint Committee on Cancer staging system for cutaneous melanoma.
 J Clin Oncol.
 2001;19(16):3635-3648.